SU Pay - Billing & Payment Gateway

 To be set up as an Authorized User

-- Students must log into their SU Pay account through either the MySuffolk or Campus Cruiser portal and view their student account.
+- Students must log into their SU Pay account through the Self Service portal and view their student account.

-- Enter the email address and name for the Authorized User.
+- On SU Pay enter the email address and name for the Authorized User.
 An email will be sent with the username and password.

 - Once set up by the student, Authorized Users can view online statements and are able to make online payments with a credit card or e-check on behalf of the student.